CMTA/CMTAT-Tezos-FA2/README.md

-# CMTA FA2 Blueprint Implementation
+# CMTAT implementation for Tezos

 The [Capital Markets and Technology Association](https://www.cmta.ch/) (CMTA) has published [a